adonyssantos/adonys-dot-me-website/src/content/blog/about-this-blog/en.md

 ## Motivation

 I like to create things and solve problems through software, many of my personal projects end up forgotten on my computer.
-With this blog, I have the intention of sharing what I am doing, so that it remain on the Internet and waiting and hoping that it can be helpful to someone else.
+So, I have the intention of sharing what I am doing, so that it remain on the Internet and waiting and hoping that it can be helpful to someone else.

 **My goal with all this is:**